-- A. The Department of Children & Family Services (DCFS) has primary responsibility for the implementation and administration of Mass Care, Emergency Assistance, Housing, and Human Services to disaster victims.

-- B. The Louisiana Workforce Commission has primary responsibility for Mass Feeding during disasters.

-- C. The Support Agencies for ESF-6 activities are responsible for developing and maintaining plans, procedures, and asset inventories to support the lead agencies for ESF 6.
-Support agencies for ESF 6 include the following:

-- 1. Department of Corrections

-- 2. Governor's Office of Homeland Security and Emergency Preparedness

-- 3. Louisiana Housing Corporation

-- 4. Louisiana National Guard

-- 5. Department of Agriculture and Forestry
+- A. The Department of Children & Family Services has primary responsibility for the implementation and administration of Mass Care, Housing, and Human Services to disaster victims. - B. The Louisiana Workforce Commission has primary responsibility for Mass Feeding during disasters. - C. The Support Agencies for ESF 6 activities are responsible for developing and maintaining plans, procedures, and asset inventories to support the lead agencies for ESF 6.
+Support agencies for ESF 6 include the following: - 1.
+Department of Public Safety and Corrections - 2.
+Governor's Office of Homeland Security and Emergency Preparedness - 3.
+Louisiana Housing Corporation - 4.
+Louisiana National Guard - 5.
+Department of Agriculture and Forestry - 6.
+Department of Culture, Recreation and Tourism - 7.
+Department of Economic Development

-- 6. Department of Culture, Recreation and Tourism
+- 8. Department of Education

-- 7. Department of Education
+- 9. Department of Environmental Quality

-- 8. State Fire Marshal
+- 10. State Fire Marshal

-- 9. Office of Disability Affairs
+- 11. Governor's Office of Disability Affairs

-- 10. Office of Elderly Affairs
+- 12. Governor's Office of Elderly Affairs

-- 11. Department of Health and Hospitals
+- 13. Louisiana Department of Health

-- 12. Louisiana State University System
+- 14. Louisiana State University System and Ag Center

-- 13. Department of Insurance
+- 15. Department of Insurance

+- 16. Department of Labor

-- 14. Department of Natural Resources
+- 17. Department of Natural Resources

+- 18. Louisiana Public Service Commission

-- 15. Louisiana Board of Regents
+- 19. Louisiana Board of Regents

-- 16. Department of Veterans Affairs
+- 20. Department of Veterans Affairs

-- 17. Department of Revenue
+- 21. Department of Revenue

-- 18. Department of Transportation and Development
+- 22. Department of Transportation and Development

+- 23. Department of Wildlife and Fisheries

-- 19. Louisiana State Police
+- 24. Louisiana State Police

+- 25. Office of the Lieutenant Governor

+- 26. State Treasurer

+- 27. Non-Governmental Organizations (NGO)

-- 20. Southern University System and Ag Center
+- 28. Southern University System